Edit

 })

-By default, Orleans will use a value of "default" for both the ServiceId and the ClusterId.
-These values don't need to be changed in most cases.
-ServiceId is the more significant of the two, and is used to distinguish different logical services from each other so that they can share backend storage systems without interfering with each other.
-ClusterId is used to determine which hosts will connect to each other and form a cluster.
+By default, Orleans uses "default" for both ServiceId and ClusterId.
+These values don't need changing in most cases.
+ServiceId is more significant and distinguishes different logical services, allowing them to share backend storage systems without interference.
+ClusterId determines which hosts connect to form a cluster.

 Within each cluster, all hosts must use the same ServiceId.
-Multiple clusters can share a ServiceId, however.
-This enables blue/green deployment scenarios where a new deployment (cluster) is started before another is shut down.
+However, multiple clusters can share a ServiceId.
+This enables blue/green deployment scenarios where you start a new deployment (cluster) before shutting down another.
 This is typical for systems hosted in Azure App Service.

-The more common case is that ServiceId and ClusterId remain fixed for the lifetime of the application and a rolling deployment strategy is used.
+The more common case is that ServiceId and ClusterId remain fixed for the application's lifetime, and you use a rolling deployment strategy.
 This is typical for systems hosted in Kubernetes and Service Fabric.

 Endpoints

-By default, Orleans will listen on all interfaces on port 11111 for silo-to-silo communication and on port 30000 for client-to-silo communication.
+By default, Orleans listens on all interfaces on port 11111 for silo-to-silo communication and port 30000 for client-to-silo communication.
 To override this behavior, call ConfigureEndpoints(ISiloBuilder, Int32, Int32, AddressFamily, Boolean) and pass in the port numbers you want to use.

 siloBuilder.ConfigureEndpoints(siloPort: 17_256, gatewayPort: 34_512)